thibautjombart/website/content/about.md

 In September 2016, I have create the <em>R Epidemics Consortium</em>
 ([https://www.repidemicsconsortium.org](https://www.repidemicsconsortium.org)),
-an international network of experts in infectious disease modelling, public health, and software development interesting in developing the next generation of tools for disease outbreak analysis using the [R software](https://www.r-project.org/).
+an international network of experts in infectious disease modelling, public health, and software developers interested in creating the next generation of tools for disease outbreak analysis using the [R software](https://www.r-project.org/).